Previous Business Grant Recipients

 2019 - 2020 Invest Frankston Business Grant recipients:

 The local economy has received a significant boost thanks to the Frankston City Business Grants Program.

-Council has awarded a total of $120,000 to this year’s eight recipients, who are expected to generate up to 35 new jobs in the municipality.
+Council has awarded a total of $120,000 to this year’s seven recipients.

 Read more about each local business and how they contribute to our local economy.